rithikamalve/environment-impact-analyzer/README.md

 - ✅ **Safe to Use:** Score <= 2
 - ⚠️ **Use in Moderation:** 2 < Score <= 5
 - ❌ **Not Safe to Use:** Score > 5

+## Workflow

+Below is the high-level workflow of the application:

+1. 🌐 **User Interaction:**
+   - User enters a product URL in the web interface.

+2. 📥 **Data Extraction:**
+   - The backend scrapes the product name from the given URL using BeautifulSoup.

+3. 🔗 **API Request:**
+   - The Groq API is called with the product name to retrieve environmental attributes.

+4. 🧠 **Model Prediction:**
+   - The retrieved attributes are passed to the pre-trained machine learning model to predict the environmental impact.

+5. 📊 **Result Presentation:**
+   - The prediction results are displayed on the frontend, showing impact categories and recommendations.

 ## Troubleshooting